 The root canal procedure is performed when the nerve of the tooth has become infected or the pulp has been damaged.
-The root canal will remove the infected tissue, disinfect the tooth and seal the inside of the tooth.
+The root canal procedure removes the infected tissue, disinfects the tooth, and seals the inside of the tooth.

-Many times a tooth requires a crown after the root canal is completed.
-This is because usually a tooth needing a root canal has had a large amount of decay.
-A crown is used to protect the tooth, prevent it from breaking and to restore it to full function after the procedure is done.
+In many cases, a tooth requires a crown after the root canal is completed.
+This is because a tooth needing a root canal usually has had a large amount of decay.
+A crown is used to protect the tooth, prevent it from breaking, and to restore it to full function after the procedure is done.

 A root canal is no more uncomfortable than having a filling placed in a tooth.
 The time leading up to seeking dental care for the tooth is the most painful period, not the procedure itself.

 After the root canal

 After the root canal is complete, your tooth will not feel any different than before.
-As soon as the sensitivity from the procedure subsides you may resume normal activities.
+As soon as the sensitivity from the procedure subsides, you can resume normal activities.

 Maintain proper flossing habits and continue to brush twice a day to prevent any future tooth problems.
 You can use the tooth canal as an opportunity to kick-start your best dental hygiene habits moving forward!